swcarpentry-ja/carpentries-coc/topic_folders/communications/zoom_rooms.md

 Each room can have a host who will have privileges to mute people, create breakout rooms, etc.  Please contact team@carpentries.org if you would like host privileges for an event.

+#### Zoom Manual
+Online Carpentry community events are held on [Zoom][zoom-home].
+You can set up a personal Zoom account for yourself for free.
+This personal account will be able to attend the training event (or any other online Carpentry event), but will not be able to act as host.

+About a week before your event, you will be given login credentials for a Carpentry account.
+This account will be the host for the event and will have extra privileges including the ability to mute participants and assign participants into breakout rooms.
+Decide ahead of time with your co-Trainer(s) who will log-in with these credentials.
+The host can transfer host privileges to other participants, so you will be able to trade host status back and forth with your co-Trainers during the event.

+All Carpentry online events are set up such that participants can enter the room without the host being present.
+If you ever get an error message saying you can’t join the room because you’re not the host, please contact Carpentry staff immediately.

+##### Host abilities:
+- “Mute” is in the lower left.
+To mute other participants, the host can go to “Manage Participants”, hover over a participant’s name, and click “mute”.
+- When the room host clicks “End Meeting” a dialogue box appears with three options: “Cancel”, “Leave Meeting” and “End Meeting for All”.
+Be careful not to end the meeting if you are leaving the room while your co-Trainer teaches.
+- Only the host has the ability to create “Breakout rooms”.
+The button for this is on the lower left.
+Breakout rooms can be assigned automatically.
+By default, participants will be assigned to the same groups each time breakout rooms are used.
+You can change participants assignments manually if desired.
+- The host can move between breakout rooms and can send messages to all rooms simultaneously.

+##### General tips:
+- “Gallery view” in the upper right toggles the display to show more participants videos.
+- “Share screen” is at the bottom middle of the screen.
+To end “share screen” you click the red button that will appear at the top middle of the screen when you are in screen sharing mode.
+- When you screen share, you have the option to share individual apps or your entire desktop.
+The default is the full desktop.
+- The Zoom chat is not stable (it is not saved across sessions or after going into breakout rooms).
+We highly recommend using the Etherpad or Google Doc chat instead.

 #### Viewing Zoom Room availability

 Zoom room calendar views are public - anyone can view whether a room is available.
 Only Carpentries staff members can actually book a room.
 If a room is available, please contact a staff member or team@carpentries.org if you would like to make a room reservation.